 NVA needs to raise another £7.5m in funding to finish the project.

-The public arts charity hopes to launch a public fundraising campaign next year to raise £3.5m.'Pivotal moment'
+The public arts charity hopes to launch a public fundraising campaign next year to raise £3.5m.

 The £565,000 granted by the Heritage Lottery Fund should lead to a second stage submission for £3m in 2015.